Travel Advisory for United Arab Emirates

 Do

-- Dress modestly, especially in public areas like malls, covering shoulders and knees.
+- Always dress modestly in public areas, covering shoulders and knees.

-- Seek permission before photographing people, especially women.
+- Ask for explicit permission before photographing locals, especially women.

 Don't

-- Do not engage in public displays of affection, such as kissing or prolonged hugging.
+- Do not engage in public displays of affection like holding hands or kissing.

-- Do not litter or spit in public places.
+- Do not swear or use rude gestures in public or online.

 Advisory Comparison by Government Source